Common Real-World Decode Issues When Using Codable (Part 1)

 print(result)

-*This method is somewhat of a workaround because we cannot command
+*This method is a bit of a workaround because we cannot command

-must successfully decode to continue executing.
-Therefore, we do it this way.
-Some in the Swift community have suggested adding moveNext(), but it has not been implemented in the current version.
+nestedUnkeyedContainerto skip, andnestedUnkeyedContainermust successfully decode to continue execution; that’s why we do it this way.
+Some in the Swift community have suggested adding moveNext(), but it is not yet implemented in the current version.

 Scenario 5.
-Some fields are for internal use in my program, not for Decode
+Some fields are used internally in my code and do not need to be decoded

 Method a.
 Entity/Model

-Here we need to mention what was said at the beginning about the utility of splitting Entity/Model; Entity is solely responsible for JSON String to Entity (Decodable) Mapping; Model initWith Entity, the actual program transmission, operation, and business logic all use Model.
+Here we need to mention the purpose of splitting Entity and Model as stated at the beginning; Entity is solely responsible for JSON String to Entity (Decodable) mapping; Model initializes with Entity, and the actual program passing, operations, and business logic all use Model.

 struct SongEntity: Decodable {